mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 ```
 ```
-Scene: The Thalassa, an open-air restaurant set into the side of the Highway, several hundred metres
+Scene: The Thalassa, an open-air restaurant set into the side of the Highway, several hundred meters
 ```
 ### GATE TO HADESGATE TO HADESGATE TO HADESGATE TO HADES